Keep your resolve, be kind to yourself and build your employability – it will all help.

 - Don’t forget that some recruiters will take applications for internships from those who’ve graduated, and many graduate schemes accept candidates who graduated a couple of years ago.

 - Network, network, network!
-You can still go to employer events and career fairs; speak with alumni.
+You can still attend virtual employer events and career fairs and connect with alumni.
 In particular, milk your LinkedIn profile for everything it’s worth: blog, comment, like, share… get noticed and then converse with the right people.

 - Consider the joys of the small business graduate scheme.